Albie Sachs: Early life and education

 Albie Sachs was born in Johannesburg at the Florence Nightingale Hospital to Emile Solomon "Solly" Sachs, General Secretary to the Garment Workers' Union of South Africa, and Rachel "Ray" (née Ginsberg) Sachs (later Edwards).
-Both his mother and father fled to South Africa as children with parents who were escaping persecution against Jews in Lithuania.
-Sachs shared that at the time they left, the antisemitism had become so violent that "Every Easter, the Cossacks would ride into the villages and say, 'The Jews killed Christ, we're going to kill the Jews.'
+Both his mother and father were Lithuanian Jews who fled to South Africa as children with their parents whom were escaping persecution against Jews in the Russian Empire (now Lithuania).
+Sachs' parents shared that at the time they left, the attacks against them had become so violent that "Every Easter, the Cossacks would ride into the villages and say, 'The Jews killed Christ, we're going to kill the Jews.'
 And my grandparents and others were fleeing into the forests and basements of buildings... so they wanted to escape."

 Both of his parents were politically active and his father expressed the desire that Sachs "grow up to be a soldier in the fight for liberation."
 His mother was a member of the South African Communist Party and worked as a typist for its general secretary Moses Kotane.
-Sachs said that Kotane's presence in his family's life, in particular the way he was admired by Sachs' mother, made it clear to him that racism was absurd, inhuman, and unjust.
+Sachs said that Kotane's presence in his family's life, in particular the way he was admired by Sachs's mother, made it clear to him that racism was absurd, inhuman, and unjust.

 His parents separated when he was a toddler and he moved with his mother and younger brother Johnny to a modest beachside home in Cape Town.
 Sachs excelled in school and was moved forward two grades, in part due to a shortage of schoolteachers in South Africa during World War II.
 He attended South African College Schools, where he edited the school magazine, for junior and high school before graduating.
 He started law school at the University of Cape Town at the age of 15, and won a prize for English in his first year.
 He was admitted to the bar in South Africa and began practicing law at 21, and became an advocate for those being prosecuted under racist and oppressive laws, including people who opposed apartheid.